Hearing Scheduled for Flores Trial in Monterey County - NewsBreak

 Paul and Ruben Flores were arrested at their homes in April 2021, nearly 25 years after Smart’s disappearance.

-Monterey Court Officials confirmed with Paso Robles Press that as of today, hearings will not be available to watch online.
+Monterey Court Officials confirmed with Atascadero News that as of today, hearings will not be available to watch online.

 This is a developing story that will be updated as more information is available.